django-admin-tools/django-admin-tools/docs/installation.rst

 Before installing django-admin-tools, you'll need to have a copy of `Django <http://www.djangoproject.com>`_ already installed.
 For the
-|version| release, Django 1.1 or newer is required.
+|version| release, Django 1.3 or newer is required.

-Optionally install django-staticfiles when using Django 1.2 or lower.

 For further information, consult the `Django download page
 <http://www.djangoproject.com/download/>`_, which offers convenient